octobercms/docs/services-behaviors.md

 > **Note**: Attempting to set undeclared properties through normal means (`$this->foo = 'bar';`) on an object that implements the **October\Rain\Extension\ExtendableTrait** will not work.
 It won't throw an exception, but it will not autodeclare the property either. `addDynamicProperty` must be called in order to set previously undeclared properties on extendable objects.

+#### Retrieving dynamic properties

+Properties created dynamically can be retrieved with the getDynamicProperties function inherited from the ExtendableTrait.

+So retrieving all dynamic properties would look like this:

+    $model->getDynamicProperties();

+This will return an associative array [key => value], with the key being the dynamic property name and the value being the property value.

+If we know what property we want we can simply append the key (property name) to the function:

+    $model->getDynamicProperties()[$key];

 #### Dynamically creating methods

 Methods can be created to an extendable object by calling `addDynamicMethod` and passing a method name and callable object, like a `Closure`.